Log in

 We keep a register of all installed testable backflow prevention containment devices.
 We'll remind you when it's time to get your backflow device tested each year.

-We audit a sample of installations to make sure they comply with Australian Standard AS/NZS 3500:1.
-If your installation doesn't comply with the standard, we'll send a notice asking you to repair, maintain, test or replace the device.
+We audit a sample of installations to make sure they comply with Australian Standards AS/NZS 3500:1 and AS/NZS 2845, and our connection requirements.
+If your installation doesn't comply with these standards, we'll send a notice asking you to repair, maintain, test or replace the device.

 If you don't comply with our backflow requirements or notices, we may: